 For 3/ the solution may be to rerun the rudder-init; for the first 2, i'm not sure symlink is the right solution (it is quite dirty), but rather to detect the correct paths of installation

 Matthieu may know how to detet the proper path of postgres installation

-#6 Updated by Matthieu CERDA almost 3 years ago
+#6 Updated by Matthieu CERDA about 3 years ago

 The problem is, there is no standard installation path, only possible candidates on each type of OSes, that may or may not match the currently used one (eg. if the user uses home made packages storing things in /var/lib/my-postgres-9/ so it does not conflict with system packages).